Vinita Agarwal

 Handbook: Agarwal, V., & Beck,C.S.
 (Eds.).
 (Forthcoming; Under Contract).
 The Routledge handbook of health communication and social justice.
 Routledge.

-As SU, she currently serves as chair on the department's Faculty Development Committee (including as its T&P chair) and as member on Fulton School's DEI Committee (2023–2026).
+As SU, she currently serves on the department's Faculty Development Committee (including T&P, past chair) and as an At-Large elected member of the Faculty Welfare Committee.
 She has been a past member of the Salisbury University Student Research Conference (SUSRC; 2011–2016); as past Faculty Co-Advisor, Lambda Pi Eta Communication honors society (2011–2018); as past Director of the newly founded Office of Undergraduate Research and Creative Activity (Fall 2015–Spring 2016), and as past member (2020–2021) and chair (2021–2022), SU Membership & Elections Committee.

-She is the recipient of the Presidential Citation Award from NCA’s President for her service including her role serving as past chair of the Teaching and Learning Council (2021–2023; member 2017–2020) and as its past Executive Committee member (2021–2023).
-In leadership positions at NCA, she has also served member of the Legislative Assembly (2020–2023) and as past officer and chair (2022) of the Feminist and Gender Studies Division (2018–2022).
-She is the owner of Whole Person Health Consulting, LLC.
+She is a two-time recipient of the Presidential Citation Award from NCA’s President for her service [in 2023, as past chair of the Teaching and Learning Council (2021–2023; member 2017–2020; and as VLO presenter, 2025) and as its past Executive Committee member (2021–2023)].
+In leadership positions at NCA, she has also served as a member of the Legislative Assembly (2020–2023) and as past officer and chair (2022) of the Feminist and Gender Studies Division (2018–2022).
+She is a certified Health and Well-Being Coach, Duke Health; a certified Ayurvedic Wellness Educator; practitioner, Vipassana meditation (Dhamma Giri, Nasik, India); and founder/owner, Whole Person Health Consulting, LLC.